Author: Seyedhamidreza Alavi

 The International Energy Agency (IEA) located in Paris has recently published a report calling for immediate action.
 In the report the need to reduce natural gas-use by 13 percent within EU states over the winter is highlighted in the case of a complete cut-off of gas from Russia which is not far from coming true.
 Another highlighted risk that has been recently taken into consideration is late winter’s unpredictable cold temperature, as it may become a special challenge for the states.
 The underground gas reservations are having much more slow rhythm at the end of the season because of low pressure along with less gas available in the storage caverns.
 It is one of the facts concerning relevant experts the most.

-How is the EU handling the problem?
+How is the EU handling the problem of gas shortage?

 The IEA has declared its assumption regarding the need for gas storage for achieving 90% of capacity for the European states in the case of the Russian gas cut-off scenario.
 By now the EU has already achieved 88% of the needed amount.
 However, according to the IEA, gas storage must remain above 33% to have a secure winter, therefore the aim is to prevent storage levels from dropping below that amount.